backstage/backstage/REVIEWING.md

 A new `EntityList` component has been added to `plugins/catalog-react`.

-Below are examples of a good and two bad changesets for that change.
+Below are examples of a good and three bad changesets for that change.

 **GOOD**